Cuomo, de Blasio warn NYC to prepare for 'full shutdown'

 New York City Mayor Bill de Blasio on Monday warned that the city could soon be facing a “full shutdown” and that the city needed to “get ready” for such an event -- as COVID-19 metrics remain high in the Big Apple.

-In a press conference with reporters, he noted remarks by New York Gov. Andrew Cuomo, who warned that a new shutdown could be coming.
+In a press conference with reporters, he referenced remarks by New York Gov. Andrew Cuomo, who warned that a new shutdown could be coming.

+GOV. CUOMO SUSPENDS INDOOR DINING IN NYC, IS BACKED BY DE BLASIO

 “The governor said in a New York Times interview over the weekend that we should prepare for the possibility of a full shutdown,” de Blasio said.
 “I agree with that, we need to recognize that that may be coming and we’ve got to get ready for that now because we cannot let this virus keep growing especially at a moment we are finally getting the vaccine and can turn the corner.